Maybe you're struggling with your own or someone else's substance use or addictive behaviors.

 Are you about to go to a counselor for the first time?
 Whatever your reasons for seeking help, you will be more at ease and get better results if you know what to expect.

-A quick, no charge, 15-minute appointment in-person or over the phone will allow you and the therapist to get to know each other a bit and discuss the reasons that are bringing you to counselling.
+A quick, no charge, 15-minute appointment in-person, over the phone, or through video will allow you and the therapist to get to know each other a bit and discuss the reasons that are bringing you to counselling.

 It’s important to feel comfortable with your therapist and have a good “fit” for successful therapy to take place.
 If you don't feel comfortable, it is perfectly fine to try someone else - you may not like the first person you meet, but that doesn't mean it's a lost cause.